Can Tanzania bring East and Southern Africa together on east DRC?

 However, despite these notable efforts, the perception that Tanzania gravitates more towards the south has grown.
 Can the country reconcile this view with its role in East Africa’s peace efforts?
 And can it use its membership of both SADC and the EAC to mediate their different approaches?

-While both blocs seek to stabilise east DRC, SADC targets inter-state issues between the DRC and Rwanda, whereas the EAC’s Nairobi Process focuses on the broader conflict involving various armed groups.
-Although the approaches are complementary, regional organisations need to work together on a long-term solution to the conflict.
+While all ongoing processes seek to stabilise east DRC, the African Union (AU)-backed Luanda Process targets inter-state issues between the DRC and Rwanda, whereas the EAC’s Nairobi Process focuses on negotiations between various armed groups and the DRC government.
+Although the approaches are complementary, regional organisations need to strengthen coordination mechanisms to ensure a long-term solution to the conflict.

 Tanzania has stressed its commitment to both SADC and EAC efforts towards peace and stability in east DRC